astrolang/astro/README.md

     return sum
 ```

+Astro is supposed to be high-level enough to write python-like scripts but also low-level enough to write an operating system kernel.
+Therefore, it doesn't have a traditional [garbage collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) instead it relies on lifetime analysis at compile-time that free memory once they are no longer referenced.

 Finally, seeing as CPU manufacturers are favoring multi-core design over transistor shrinkage, we believe making concurrency (and parallelism) a major aspect of the language development is beneficial to the type of applications that the language targets.
 Astro has built-in facilities for writing concurrent programs.
 A [CSP](https://en.m.wikipedia.org/wiki/Communicating_sequential_processes)-based lightweight threading model, with the guarantee that the programs you write won't have data races.

 ### What is Astro automatic memory management like?
 Rust's or Swift's?
 Neither.
 Astro uses a special [Automatic Reference Counting](https://en.m.wikipedia.org/wiki/Reference_counting) (ARC) system that automatically breaks reference cycles, so its unlike Swift's ARC which requires some special annotations in cases like that.
-It's also unlike Rust current memory management model as it puts lesser restrictions on how references are moved around while still being memory safe.
-It's, however, very similar to the _non-lexical lifetime_ mechanism that's now being developed for Rust.
+It's also unlike Rust current memory management model beacause it doesn't have a strict borrow chcker that requires some mental shift to get used to.

-Astro simply stays out of your way; lets you write your code like you would in any other GC'ed language.
+Astro simply stays out of your way; lets you write your code like you would in any other GC'ed language while still being memory safe.

 ### How close is Astro to being ready for use?
 Not close.
 Astro is at its infancy, there are several tasks —which you can find [below](#tasks)— to complete before it becomes usable.